Everyone may have this issue, especially when beginning to use Raspberry Pi.

 Most of the time, this is because you didn’t halt the system correctly.

-With no luck, you might be unable to boot or at least get some corrupted files.
+With no luck, you might be unable to boot or get some corrupted files that avoid it working properly after that.

 The Raspberry Pi Foundation recommends stopping your device with one of these commands:sudo halt